nimaisox/Marzban-iplimit/README.md

 ## Common Issues and Solutions

-1.  **Uninstalling Marzban-iplimit Script**

-    - How can I uninstall the Marzban-iplimit script?
-    - Simply Stop the script and then delete the script folder.

-2.  **Connections Persisting After Disabling**
+1.  **Connections Persisting After Disabling**

     - Users remain connected even after disabling.
 Why?
     - This issue is related to the xray core.
 Connections persist until the user manually closes them.
 So you have to wait a little until all the connections are closed

-3.  **Restarting After Changing JSON Config File**
+2.  **Restarting After Changing JSON Config File**

     - Is a restart needed after modifying the JSON config file?
     - No, a restart isn't necessary.
 The program adapts to changes in the JSON file in short time.

-4.  **Running Script on Different VPS**

-    - Can I run the script on a different VPS?
-    - Absolutely, the script is flexible and works seamlessly on any VPS or even on your local machine.

-5.  **Tunneling and User IP Detection**

-    - Tunneling returns the tunnel server IP for users.
-Any solutions?
+3.  **IP Detection in Tunnel**
-    - Tunneling poses challenges.
-For better IP detection, consider alternative methods
+    - For better IP detection, the script must be installed on the server where the tunneling is configured.

-6.  **I'm using haproxy why I don't have logs**
+4.  **I'm using haproxy why I don't have logs**

     - You need to add this to your haproxy config file:
       `option forwardfor`
       And then restart your haproxy service.

-7.  **I'm not using tunnel or haproxy or anything else but still I don't have logs**
+5.  **I'm not using tunnel or haproxy or anything else but still I don't have logs**

     - you need add this to your xray config file(If it doesn't exist) :
       ```json